-Paul Coudamy’s Living Cells, which was unveiled at Art Basel this year [link to article], is a geometric structure of lacquered steel and magnets, defined through the mathematical formula known as Weaire-Phelan.
+Paul Coudamy’s Living Cells, which was unveiled at Art Basel this year, is a geometric structure of lacquered steel and magnets, defined through the mathematical formula known as Weaire-Phelan.
 Shiny black magnetised marbles – reminiscent of caviar – colonise the structure in clusters.
 The volume of the piece is in constant flux as the marbles can be moved, creating new, unique forms.

 Solid Frequencies, a second work by Mr Coudamy, takes its cue from the Kundt Tube, a scientific device that displays sound waves in an air-filled, transparent tube.
 It features a large black form pierced by a glass tube filled with small marbles, inspired by the beads of La Prairie’s Skin Caviar.
 When the piece is touched, the marbles move, generating three-dimensional shapes that flow back and forth through the tube following the hand’s movement.

 Moving Pixel, an installation by Bonjour Lab, was inspired by the spectacular lifting effect of La Prairie’s Skin Caviar Liquid Lift.
 The golden beads form a silhouette frozen in time and space for a brief moment, resisting both time and gravity.